tauseef-khan/london-prayer-times-bot/README.md

 * get prayer times for any date via user input (for ELM only)

 ## Features currently being developed:
-* find nearest mosque (location feature)
+* find nearest mosque in London (location feature)

 ## Roadmap:
-* Getting started instructions
-* Incorporate data from other mosques
+* incorporate prayer time data from other mosques